MaciejSzreder/ties/README.md

 bash unpack.bat
 ```
 _unpack.py_ is batch and bash polyglot.\
-You can run it safe form different plases, you do not need to be at the same folder what script, but you shoud not use ```source``` or ```.``` for run this script.\
+You can run it safe from different places, you do not need to be at the same folder what script, but you should not use ```source``` or ```.```to run this script.\
-When _unpack.bat_ finish its job, it show remaind files.
-The show shape depend from command accesible in OS.
-Curently important files are:
+When _unpack.bat_ finishes its job, it shows remained files.
+The show shape depends on the command accessible in OS.
+Currently important files are:
 ```
  📂ties
  ├📂scripts